JoseBambora/PersonalProjects/JDAExtension/README.md

 # JDA Extension Library ![](https://github.com/JoseBambora/PersonalProjects/actions/workflows/run-jdaextension-tests.yml/badge.svg) ![Java](https://img.shields.io/badge/Java-ED8B00?style=flat&logo=openjdk&logoColor=white)

-This library is built on top of [JDA](https://github.com/discord-jda/JDA).
+This library serves as an extension of [JDA](https://github.com/discord-jda/JDA).

-The main goal of this library is to simplify the development of a discord bot, focusing on the requirements that I have for my discord bot, [Bot Gverreiro](https://github.com/JoseBambora/PersonalProjects/tree/main/BotDiscord).
-If you want to reuse anything for your personal project, feel free to do so, by downloading this codebase.
+The main goal of this library is to simplify the development of a discord bot, focusing on the requirements that I have for my discord bot [Bot Gverreiro](https://github.com/JoseBambora/PersonalProjects/tree/main/BotDiscord).
+If you want to reuse anything for your personal JDA Java Bots, feel free to do so, by downloading this codebase.

 ## Introduction